Philippines to insist on tribunal ruling if China drills

 Asked under what circumstances he would bring up the tribunal ruling with China, Duterte said: “Yes, when the minerals are already being siphoned out.”

-If that happens, he said, he will tell China: “I though we’re friends?
+If that happens, he said, he will tell China: “I thought we’re friends?
 We share economic bounties … so how about us?
 I have this title, so what do you think?
 Don’t you think we should talk now?”

 Duterte added that if China’s construction in the disputed waters was a serious concern then the United States should have led the way and stopped it “right at the beginning, when the first spade of soil was tossed out to the area that was being reclaimed.”